Together, Saving our shared heritage

 191 UN countries have promised to safeguard World Heritage sites for present and future generations.
 Too often, though, governments are allowing harmful industrial activities to put these places at risk in pursuit of short-term gains, rather than prioritizing long-term sustainable development.

 Businesses also need to respect the special status of natural World Heritage sites.
 This means complying with the highest standards of responsible business conduct when considering activities in or near World Heritage sites.

 Millions of birds stop in Doñana National Park when migrating between northern Europe and Africa.

-This diverse area is also the year-round home to the imperial eagle and endangered Iberian lynx.
-There are concerns, however, that a nearby mine, which caused an environmental disaster, could be reopened.
-And that harmful dredging could be allowed in a river that supports livelihoods and helps keep the ecosystem healthy.
+This diverse area is also home to the imperial eagle and endangered Iberian lynx.
+But illegal wells are drying out the park, and a nearby mine, which caused an environmental disaster, may be reopened.
+Also, harmful dredging could be allowed in a river that helps keep the ecosystem healthy.

 Selous: Tanzania’s wilderness in danger

 The elephants and rhinos of Selous are under siege.